 With his forehead pressed against the cold stone, Hacktor could hear a trickle of water off in the distance; meanwhile the incense continued to force its way into his lungs and even though he closed his eyes, still they began to water profusely.
 In fact, the longer Hacktor lay prostrate, the more the room seemed to fill with the herb-infused smoke.
 Coughing, the man wondered how long he could keep this up – for by now his lungs felt as if they were being pierced with glass shards.
 Soon the pain was unbearable and growing worse by the moment – yet still he struggled to remain kneeling.

 “Deliver…me.”
 Hacktor gasped at last, his lungs ripping with each word.
 Finally, he looked up… and saw…

 “Arise, my child.”
 A raspy voice called from The Well.

 Hacktor was surprised at who he saw – for even though Mirkir had long been preparing him for this day, I knew that the soon-to-be king was expecting someone else.
-Hacktor had long assumed that The Spirit he had been talking to over the years would surely turn out to be the god Rhokii, but he secretly hoped that he might actually meet He Who Has No Name (28) — this is because The Kroniklz say that both Ajax and Volzung saw The Creator God during their visits to The Well.
+For Hacktor had long assumed that The Spirit he had been talking to over the years would surely turn out to be the god Rhokii, but he secretly hoped that he might actually meet He Who Has No Name (28) — this is because The Drokka Kroniklz said that both Ajax and Volzung saw The Creator God during their visits to The Well.
 Obviously then, Hacktor was hoping it would be the same for him.

 Instead he saw… ME!